pitt-crc/keystone-api/docs/install/python.md

 Keystone-API requires several backend services to support its operation.
 Specific instructions are provided below on configuring each dependency.

-### LDAP (Optional)

-An LDAP server is only required if users are expected to authenticate with LDAP credentials.
-Setting up LDAP for use with Keystone-API doesn't require any special configuration.
-However, the API settings must be properly configured to ensure correct mapping between LDAP fields and Keystone user account attributes.
-See the [Settings](settings.md) page for more details.

 ### Redis

 Most Redis server instances will work out of the box so long as the connection and authentication values are set correctly in the API settings.